frogtronics/mujoco150_KM/README.txt

-This repository contains source code and image data to reproduce a frog musculoskeletal model and simulation created by Amber Collings and Enrico Eberhard and modified by Chris Basu and Chris Richards.
-It is currently incomplete and under development and has not been validated or fully tested and therefore is not yet intended for public use.
+This repository contains source code and image data to reproduce a frog musculoskeletal model and simulation created initially by Amber Collings and Enrico Eberhard and modified by Chris Basu and Chris Richards.
+Like anything in science, it is a work in progress.
+You may dowload it and work with it freely or you can fork it locally to stay up-to-date with changes.

+If you use this model, please use the following citation:
+Amber J Collings, Enrico Eberhard, Chris Basu, Chris Richards "Functional analysis of anuran pelvic and thigh anatomy using musculoskeletal modeling of Phlyctimantis maculatus", DOI: 10.3389/fbioe.2022.806174, Frontiers Bioengineering

 Take a moment to check the folder structure, below.
 Then open \documentation\README_FIRST.txt